walshbr/introduction-to-text-analysis/data-cleaning/problems-with-data.md

 By default, the computer has no idea that there is text inside of this image.
 For a computer, an image is just an image, and you can only do image-y things to it.
 The computer could rotate it, crop it, zoom in, or paint over parts of it, but your machine cannot read the text there - unless you tell it how to do so.
 In fact, the computer doesn't even really know that there *is* text there.
 As far as it's concerned, an abstract painting and an image like this contain the same amount of textual information.
 The computer requires a little extra help to pull out the text information from the image.

 The process of using software to extract the text from an image of a text is called **optical character recognition** or OCR.
 We occasionally use OCR as a noun, as in "the OCR for that document is pretty poor" or as a verb, as in "we need to OCR this text before we can process it."
 There are many tools that can generate OCR for a text, and some of them are proprietary, meaning you have to pay for the abilty to use them.
-All of these tools are only so good at the process.
+All of these tools are only so good at the process: what is an easy process for you requires a lot of computing power to carry out effectively.

 <div class="clear"></div>